JHSF Participações: Projects

 In December 2019, JHSF opened São Paulo Catarina Executive Airport, Brazil's first private airport, dedicated to executive flights.
 Located in the city of São Roque, in the interior of São Paulo, the project has a capacity for 200 thousand landings and takeoffs per year, and was built in an area of 5.2 million square meters.
+The airport is part of the Catarina Integrated Urban Development, which also includes Shopping Catarina Fashion Outlet and the Catarina Corporate Center.
+The Fasano Cidade Jardim development was also launched in 2019, featuring residential units, a hotel, and club.